 Functions of the United States Space Force.
 The Department of the Air Force is composed of air, space, and cyberspace forces, both combat and support, not otherwise assigned.
-The USAF and Space Force are the nation's principal air and space forces, and are responsible for the preparation of forces necessary for the effective prosecution of war.
+The USAF and Space Force are the nation's principal air and space forces and are responsible for the preparation of forces necessary for the effective prosecution of war.
 The Department of the Air Force shall organize, train, equip, and provide air, space, and cyberspace forces for the conduct of prompt and sustained combat operations, military engagement, and security cooperation in defense of the nation, and to support the other Military Services and joint forces.
 The USAF and Space Force will provide the nation with global vigilance, global reach, and global power in the form of in-place, forward-based, and expeditionary forces possessing the capacity to deter aggression and violence by state, non-state, and individual actors to prevent conflict, and, should deterrence fail, prosecute the full range of military operations in support of U.S. national interests.
-The Space Force, within the Department of the Air Force, shall develop concepts, doctrine, tactics, techniques, and procedures and organize, train, equip, and provide forces to perform the following specific functions: (1) provide freedom of operations.
+The Space Force, within the Department of the Air Force, shall develop concepts, doctrine, tactics, techniques, and procedures and organize, train, equip, and provide forces to perform the following specific functions: (1) provide freedom of operation for the United States in, from, and to space.
+(2) provide prompt and sustained space operations.
 (3) protect the interests of the United States in space.
 (4) deter aggression in, from, and to space.
 (5) conduct space operations.